Ongoing series

 Installation view, ONE DROP, 2021

-Kevin Claiborne (born Camp Springs, Maryland; lives New York, NY) holds a BS in Mathematics from the historically Black college North Carolina Central University, Durham and an MS in Higher Education Administration from Syracuse University, New York.
+Kevin Claiborne (b.
+Camp Springs, Maryland; l.
+New York, NY) holds a BS in Mathematics from the historically Black college North Carolina Central University, Durham and an MS in Higher Education Administration from Syracuse University, New York.
 He currently is an MFA Visual Arts Candidate at Columbia University, New York.
 In 2020, he had a solo exhibitions at Thierry Goldberg Gallery, New York.
 His work is in the collection of the Whitney Museum of Art, New York.

 Jaime Alvarez